Authorization

 Admin users can authorize your app to access data in their tenant.

-Your embedded app can self-generate temporary key for the tenant every time your receive a request from Aurora.
+Your embedded app can self-generate a temporary key for the tenant every time you receive a request from Aurora.

-Your back-end app can self-generate temporary key at will.
+Your backend app can self-generate a temporary key at will.